ryo-wijaya/blog/_posts/2024-09-21-headphone-tierlist.md

 ## Why Headphones

 I like music (of almost all genres).
 Hence, over time I've developed a liking for one of the mediums of music, headphones :slightly_smiling_face:.
 Some people call this sickness being an audiophile.
 I prefer open-back headphones, and most open-back headphones tend to be wired and over-ear.
 I run most of my headphones through the iFi Zen Air CAN headphone amplifier, or through the Qudelix 5K if I'm mobile.

-I like planar magnetic headphones over dynamic.
-I prefer headphones that are mostly flat but slightly warm, meaning a slight boost from 200-500kHz.
-I also prefer a slight dip around 1.5-2kHz, which help to reduce the harshness a bit and emphasize the lower mids.
-Other than that I prefer my treble flat.
-Anything too much around 3-4kHz and 8-9kHz is annoying to me (I really hate the DT770 Pro).
-If a pair of headphones deviate too much from this, I use parametric EQs to fix it, such as Peace Equalizer APO on PC or the Qudelix 5K on mobile.
+For EQ I use parametric EQs such as Peace Equalizer APO on PC or the Qudelix 5K on mobile.

+Preference:
+* Planar magnetic headphones over dynamic driver headphones
+* Mostly flat frequency response, slightly warm or dark is ok, but not the other way round
+* Low mid boost (200-500Hz) is good
+* Slight dip or slight peak at 1.5-2kHz is fine, both sound different and good to me
+* Peak at 3-4kHz or 6-8kHz is bad

 ![Preferred Frequency Response](assets/img/others/fr.png){: width="100%" }
 _Preferred Frequency Response_